 High and low, hike in the many hills of Buda or submerge to the depths of the caves in Szemlöhegy, Palvölgy or the Castle Caves.
-Water-sports lovers will find plenty to enjoy in heritage baths like the Oriental Gellert, Turkish Rudas, open-air Szechenyi or the brand new Veli Bej.
-For personal training in the fitness centre or outdoors and more recommendation for sports in Budapest, contact the concierge.
+Water-sports lovers will find plenty to enjoy in heritage baths like the Oriental Gellert, Turkish Rudas, open-air Széchenyi or the brand-new Veli Bej.
+For personal training in the fitness centre or outdoors and more recommendations for sports in Budapest, contact the concierge.

 We would like to share some of our most precious discoveries with you, so that you may love Budapest for what it really is.

 Carefree locals playing chess in hot thermal water during the freezing winter.
 You must have seen these images in Budapest guides.
 I could be in one of those photos, as my preferred thermal bath of the many the city has is Széchenyi Bath in City Park.
 This one happens to be bright yellow and neo-classical and is also one of the biggest and most special bath complexes in Budapest.
 It was recently upgraded and renovated, but there are others that have retained their original Ottoman features and are more indoorsy.